b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ```

 Here, we define a vector composed only of `true` and `false` values.
 The above
 are printed in their short form as `1`s and `0`s, respectively.
-Now, we may use
+Now we may use
-it to get every other element of `myMathGrades` (every element for which index
+it to get every other element of `myMathGrades` (actually every element for
-is `true`).
+which the index position is `true`).

 ```jl
 s = """